-Meet Clark College's new Resource Coaches, who were hired through a Working Families Success Network grant announced earlier this year.
-These four coaches are available to help students continue to be successful throughout their educational journey.
+Meet Clark College's Resource Coaches who are available to help students continue to be successful throughout their educational journey.
 Each coach is available to provide one-on-one support for students to address their individual needs.

 Angelica, Workforce Education Services Coach

-Angelica works primarily with students enrolled in Workforce Education programs, which help low-income and unemployed individuals earn vocational/technical degrees and certificates.
+Angelica Pravettoni works with students enrolled in Workforce Education programs, which help low-income and unemployed individuals earn vocational/technical degrees and certificates.
+Her primary focus is serving students with justice-involved backgrounds.
 She helps guide these students through college processes, from applying for financial aid to setting up their student email.
 With years of experience working with people experiencing poverty, she can help connect students to support services both inside and outside the college so they can focus on their education.